 The answer is no and it is possible to do both.
-The placenta and umbilical cord hold enough blood to allow delaying the cord clamping by 1 minute (the recommended time given by the World Health Organization) and still have enough for a successful cord blood collection.
+The placenta and umbilical cord hold enough blood to allow delaying the cord clamping by 1 minute (the recommended time given by the World Health Organisation) and still have enough for a successful cord blood collection.
 Chances of a successful collection will naturally increase by combining in + ex utero collection.

 Myth 11 – Stem cell banking is only possible with vaginal/caesarean birth